skasim/gm-fabric-jvm/README.md

 ## Administration
-How to administer your micro-service.
+How to administer your microservice.

 - [How to administer the microservice.](documentation/Admin.md)